grinnell-cs/csc151-images/_handouts/grading.md

 Learning assessments
 --------------------

-Learning assessment (LA) are, in essence, exams each of whose problems correspond to one of the learning objects of the course.
-Every LA features problems for every learning objective covered in the course up to that point.
-Ultimately, your goal is to show mastery for every learning objective by earning a satisfactory grade on a learning goal's associated problem during a LA.
+Sets of Learning Assessments (SoLsA) are, in essence, exams each of whose problems correspond to one of the learning objects of the course.
+Every SoLA features a learning assessment (LA) for every learning objective covered in the course up to that point.
+Ultimately, your goal is to show mastery for every learning objective by earning a satisfactory grade on a learning goal's associated problems, which you may do on Friday quizzes or on SoLAs.
 Once you have shown mastery for a learning objective, you do not need to do it again.
 For example, if the first set of learning assessments has two problems corresponding to objectives *P* and *Q* and you earn a satisfactory for *P* but not *Q*, you do not need to complete problems associated with goal *P* in later assessments.
 However, you have the opportunity to demonstrate mastery for *Q* by completing a problem corresponding to goal *Q* in a future set of learning assessments.

 See the [learning assessment page]({{ "las" | relative_url }}) for specific details of LAs for this course.